-Aeronautical sector TARGET Project financed by CDTI through the CENIT 2010 program and led by Airbus Operations SL.
-The project aims to investigate and develop new intelligent technologies and environmentally sustainable smart generation in composite structures.
-In this action plan ACITURRI COMPOSITES focuses its research on liquid injection processes and in the automation of preforming operations as an alternative to manual preforming operations or metallic solutions.
+The project aims to research and develop new intelligent and environmentally sustainable technologies for composite structures.
+In this action plan, Aciturri Composites focuses its research on liquid injection processes and automation of preforming operations as an alternative to manual preforming operations or metallic solutions.

-As part of this project ACITURRI is working with the CIDAUT foundation (Valladolid), a national technology centre with experience in these technologies and their application for the aeronautical sector.
+As part of this project, Aciturri is working with the CIDAUT foundation (Valladolid), a national technology center with experience in these technologies and their application in the aeronautical sector.

 To progress in the scientific and technological development of robotics is one of the pillars of Industry 4.0 and constitutes one of the priority action axes marked by the European Commission to boost the competitiveness of the industrial sector in Europe.

-The European project COROMA, an initiative coordinated by the technology centre IK4-IDEKO and in which Aciturri participates as final user of the advancements, is developed in this context.
+The European project COROMA (Cognitively Enhaced Robot For Flexible Manufacturing of Metal and Composite Parts), an initiative coordinated by the technology centre IK4-IDEKO and in which Aciturri participates as final user of the advancements, is developed in this context.
 It seeks to develop a new concept of intelligent, modular and flexible industrial robots, with the capacity to execute multiple processes and to manufacture metallic and composites detail parts for sectors as demanding as aeronautics.